On this page:

 Data Requests and Data Protocols

-People requiring tailor-made datasets, analyses or spreadsheets should first read through the Higher Education Data Protocols and then indicate their requirements by completing the Data Request Form.
+People requiring tailor-made datasets, analyses or spreadsheets should first read through the Higher Education Data Protocol and then indicate their requirements by completing the Data Request Form.
 The Department charges for data requests.

 From 1 January 2016, the Australian Government changed the Higher Education Statistics Collection charging policy for customised data requests in response to the Review of Australian Government Charging.
-The charge for bespoke data requests is $161 per hour (exclusion of GST), with a minimum charge of $100 (plus GST).
+The charge for bespoke data requests is $161 per hour (plus GST), with a minimum charge of $100 (plus GST).

 Please be aware that due to the large number of customised requests received, they will be placed in a queue.
 We will attempt to provide data within four weeks, although more complex requests will take longer.
 No work will be undertaken until approval to proceed is given by the data requestor.